 Nevada Mountains in Northern California where she lives today.
 Since moving to Butte County, Amanda has had the opportunity to teach yoga to a range of students from underprivileged high school students to crossfit clients to seniors and students with disabilities.
 A passion for business stemming from her entrepreneurial parents, Amanda has also helped manage two start-up yoga businesses, Exhale Studio in Oroville, CA as well as the acquired yoga program at ‘Ohana Health in Paradise, CA. She is filled with gratitude for having taught yoga in many different communities as well as having managed multiple studios during her yoga career thus far, accruing experience, attentiveness and professionalism.

-Amanda’s joy for learning is what inspired her to create a yoga teacher training school, and in 2014 she founded Spira Yoga School, a Yoga Alliance registered yoga school (RYS200®).
-To date, she has graduated 52 yoga teachers and is currently teaching her seventh 200 Hour Yoga Teacher Training course.
-In 2015, Amanda completed a 35 Hour Yoga Nidra course with Dr. Marc Halpern in Grass Valley, CA and an 85 Hour Prenatal Yoga Teacher Training course at Yoga Garden in San Francisco, CA. In 2017, she studied with Judith Hanson Lasater, PhD, PT, completing both Level 1 and 2 of Relax and Renew®, Restorative Yoga teacher training courses, accumulating 60 contact hours with Judith and another 20 non-contact hours in assignments reviewed by Judith.
-In 2018, she continued to study with Judith Hanson Lasater through various continuing education courses, accumulating hours of coursework in anatomy, kinesiology, philosophy and non-violent communication.
+Amanda’s joy for learning inspired her to create a yoga teacher training program, and in 2014 she founded Spira Yoga School, registered through Yoga Alliance (RYS200®).
+In 2015, Amanda completed a 35 Hour Yoga Nidra course with Dr. Marc Halpern in Grass Valley, CA and an 85 Hour Prenatal Yoga Teacher Training course at Yoga Garden in San Francisco, CA. In 2017, she studied with Judith Hanson Lasater, PhD, PT, completing both Level 1 and 2 of Relax and Renew®, Restorative Yoga teacher training courses.
+In 2018, she continued to study with Judith Hanson Lasater through various continuing education courses, studying anatomy, kinesiology, philosophy and non-violent communication.
 In 2019, she completed the 100 Hour Art of Teaching course through the Iyengar Yoga Institute of San Francisco.
 Amanda's appetite for continued growth, studies, and practice has gained her the titles Experienced Registered Yoga Teacher (E-RYT500®), the highest designation provided by Yoga Alliance, Registered Prenatal Yoga Teacher (RPYT®), and Continuing Education Provider (YACEP®).

-In addition to being the Program Director and Lead Trainer for courses offered by Spira Yoga School, Amanda also uploads monthly, donation-based yoga videos on this website.
-You can catch Amanda in person at one of her studio classes at PureJoy Yoga + Wellness in Yuba City, or one of her workshops taught at various yoga venues in Northern California and posted here on her Yoga page.
+In addition to being the Program Director and Lead Trainer for courses offered by Spira Yoga School, Amanda also creates content for this website.
+You can catch Amanda in person at one of her studio classes at PureJoy Wellness + Health in Yuba City, or one of her workshops taught at various yoga venues in Northern California and posted here on her Yoga page.
 Amanda lives in a beautiful, rural town overlooking the Sutter Buttes with her fiance and their dog.
-It is with great honor and humility that she shares the gift of yoga.
+It is with great honor and humility that she shares this gift of yoga.